Liam-Weitzel/SIMD-Exploration/README.md

     cmp    rax,rcx
 ```

-Similarly to the two previous benchmarks, the solutions written using programming paradigm implementations (libraries) allowing the use of SIMD logic directly executed the fastest.
+Similarly to the three previous benchmarks, the solutions written using programming paradigm implementations (libraries) allowing the use of SIMD logic directly executed the fastest.

 ## Conclusion

-Big picture conclusion from all benchmarks

-Link to aim and see if we can answer this.

-What can we improve about this study?

-Basically, SIMD programming is an art, auto-vectorization is amazing but to unlock SIMD's full potential, and potentially blow off your entire leg, you need to use SIMD logic directly.
+All benchmarks except the first 'add vectors' benchmark exhibited that the solutions written using programming paradigm implementations allowing the use of SIMD logic directly executed the fastest.
+From the solutions written using SIMD logic, the solutions written using high-level libraries consistenly executed slightly faster than the solutions written using intrinsics and inline assembly.
+Excluding the first benchmark, the solutions compiled using auto-vectorization and OpenMP directives consistently executed among the slowest.
+This result is expected and aligns well with the consensus of existing literature.
+Seemingly, given that the problem is sufficiently complex, solutions written using intrinsics and inline assembly can offer similar, if not faster, execution time than high-level libraries.
+Nonetheless, writing the solution using intrinsics or inline assembly is much more prone to error, significantly less portable, and definitely less maintainable.

+The present paper aims to compare and contrast the execution time of different SIMD programming paradigms that C++ developers have available to them when manipulating vectors.
+The results and the following discussion correctly and thoroughly compare and contrast the execution time of different SIMD programming paradigms.
+Furthermore, all programming paradigms were benchmarked using simple vector manipulation problems.
+Unfortunately, to provide a definitive answer to the research question: "Which SIMD programming paradigm in C++ is the fastest benchmarked on various vector manipulation algorithms?" significantly more benchmarks are required.
+Seemingly, the answer to this question heavily depends on the complexity of the problem and host system.
+The conclusions deduced in the present paper are only valid for the benchmarks from which the deductions are made.

+SIMD programming is critical in performance optimization.
+Although auto-vectorization provides significant performance gains with minimal effort, to fully exploit the possible perfomance gain of SIMD, direct application of SIMD logic is essential.
+Unfortunately, this demands a deep understanding of SIMD and careful implementation to avoid potential pitfalls.

 ## Bibliography